yashwanthmg/ideal-engine/README.md

 # Account Re-activation, Cancellation & Return rate reduction
 </h4>

-Due to seller steep learning curve & FOS compliance cases, incorrect products / quantites were added which resulted in unfulfilled orders and sellers were not aware of SOP for order confirmation & delivery which lead to ODR cross 20% for some sellers resulting in account suspension.
-Succesfully reduced ODR to <2% by creating seller awareness & setting up a mechanism for FOS regular daily followups and 3 out of 10  deactivated accounts were reinstated by writing an effective action plan & prompt communication with the compliance team.
+Due to seller steep learning curve & FOS compliance cases, incorrect products / quantites were added which resulted in unfulfilled orders and sellers were not aware of SOP for order confirmation & delivery which lead to ODR threshold cross 20% resulting in seller account suspension.
+Worked on succesfully reducing ODR to <2% by creating seller awareness & setting up a mechanism for FOS to followup on a daily basis and 2 out of 5  deactivated accounts were reinstated by writing an effective action plan & prompt communication with the compliance team.

 <h4 align ="left">